The Song Academy Young Singer Songwriter Competition is an exciting platform for aspiring and talented young singer songwriters.

 The competition gives them the opportunity to have their songs heard by industry professionals and the chance to release their own single.

-Judges include the international recording artist Rumer, Jamie Theakston of Heart FM, Rob Davis and Barry Mason, leading songwriters, Nicky Cox editor of First News, Christina Coker of Youth Music, Charles Hazlewood, conductor, and MP Ed Vaizey.
+Judges included the international recording artist Rumer, Jamie Theakston of Heart FM, Rob Davis and Barry Mason, leading songwriters, Nicky Cox editor of First News, Christina Coker of Youth Music, Charles Hazlewood, conductor, and MP Ed Vaizey.

 Robert Llewellyn writes under a rack of solar panels in Gloucestershire, and News from Gardenia is his fifth work of fiction.